YujitKumar/Projects/CP-3/Readme.txt

 * Open the index.html file in the main folder

-* Use the run with debugging option in the run tab of the task bar
+* Use the option go live in visual studio at the bottom